home | catalog | noteworthy | choral spotlight | about the composers | contact us

 (LA) SATB, A Cappella (M) KC2009 - $1.95

-Zephyr sings again
+Zephyr sings again ♫

 This gorgeous setting of an original poem explores the many faces of love: plaintive and soothing, intoxicating and ecstatic, bittersweet and joyful.
 The music reflects the text, varying between lush harmonies and a spare, modal, texture, with flowing, interlacing lines and extended suspensions, often sprinkled with incidental soprano soli.
-Ms Alexander's masterful writing yields a very satisfying choral experience!
+Lisa Alexander’s masterful writing yields a very satisfying choral experience!
 [3:00]

 Danny Boy